|Elliott Sound Products||Guitar Amplifiers|

 While we would hope that transistor (and valve for that matter) amp design would be mature and that mistakes would be few and far between, sadly this is not the case.
 Common mistakes that you will find are over-stressed output stages, heatsinks that are too small, and barely adequate power supplies.

-With many of the 'low end' guitar amps, the electronics are the cheapest part of the amplifier.
+With many of the 'low end' guitar amps, the electronics are the cheapest part of the amplifier, usually followed closely by the speaker.
 A replacement speaker can set you back a significant amount, and unless you have access to a woodworking workshop making the case isn't trivial.
 In these cases, replacing the amplifier makes a great deal of sense.
 For a fairly small outlay you can have an amplifier that will work reliably for many years.
 It will never have the big-name brand, but that should be secondary to the amp's sound.
+It may even make sense to keep only the cabinet and (perhaps) the power transformer, and replace everything else.

 Contrary to what you might expect, the design of a good-sounding transistor guitar or bass amp isn't hard, but there are a few things that must be considered.
 For hi-fi, we are interested in a nice flat response from well below 20Hz to over 20kHz, but guitar and bass don't need any such thing.
 The lowest note on a guitar is 80Hz (close enough - bottom E is actually 82.4Hz if tuned to concert pitch), and extended bass doesn't sound good.
 Good guitar speakers will have little response above 5-7kHz or so, so there is no reason to have extended high frequency response.